 We represent a network of 1.8-million people in communities where access to clean water is limited or threatened.
 We teach water literacy and support grassroots efforts to combat beach closures, drinking water threats, and disappearing habitat.

 Our flagship projects fuse science, culture, law and digital media:

 Lake Ontario Waterkeeper, a grassroots effort to document threats to the lake and intervene in key decisions; $2-billion is being spent on restoration in the wake of Waterkeeper’s work.

 Swim Guide, the world’s most comprehensive beach information service.
-Since 2011, Swim Guide has nearly 1-million people find beaches, check water quality reports, and report pollution.
+Since 2011, Swim Guide has helped over 2-million people find beaches, check water quality reports, and report pollution.